ADHD and Relationships: 5 Strategies to Build Better Connections

 1. Communicate Clearly and Specifically

-For many ADHDers, abstract requests like “help more around the house” can be overwhelming and hard to act on.
-Instead, try specific requests like: “Could you take out the trash before bed on Tuesdays and Thursdays?”
-Clarity like this helps everyone do better.
+For many people with ADHD, vague requests like "help more around the house" can feel overwhelming.
+Specific requests may feel easier to follow, such as: "Could you take out the trash before bed on Tuesdays and Thursdays?"
+Clear requests can help both of you stay on the same page.

 2. Use Visual Aids

-Visual reminders can strengthen your communication significantly.
-Shared calendars, reminder apps, or strategically placed sticky notes serve as external memory aids that prevent misunderstandings about commitments.
-For many ADHDers, seeing information makes it more accessible than just hearing it.
-Consider creating a family command center with a whiteboard for important messages, a calendar for events, and color-coded systems for different family members.
+For many people with ADHD, seeing information may feel more helpful than only hearing it.
+You might set up a family command center with a whiteboard for messages, a calendar for events, and color-coded systems for different family members.

 3. Build in Flexibility